August 28, 2008 - the maker 0.9

 Using maker markers:

 maker markers are a new feature in the 0.7 version.
-To use them go to the Insert Menu, then to the Markers submenu and choose one of the available markers.
+To use them go to the Insert > Maker Markers and choose one of the available markers.
 They look somewhat like this !makerMarker! .
 The following markers are available:

 projectName pageName creationDate todaysDate